-It is often understood as a practice with a theme or purpose consisting of poses linked and associated together.
+Vinyasa is a Sanskrit term that combines “nyasa,” meaning “to place,” “special order,” or “attention,” with “vi,” meaning “specially.”
+In the context of yoga, vinyasa is interpreted as a practice with a theme or purpose consisting of poses linked and associated together.

-Typical components of a Vinyasa yoga class include a range of standing, seated and supine poses, twists, balancing postures, forward folds, inversions, back bends and targeted core strengthening.
-Some classes might offer guided meditation, chanting, or breathwork, and all classes end in a state of utter relaxation in Corpse Pose or “Savasana.”
+Our Vinyasa yoga class will include a range of standing, seated, and supine poses, twists, balancing postures, forward folds, inversions, backbends, and targeted core strengthening exercises.
+We also offer guided meditation, chanting, or breathwork, and all classes will end in a state of utter relaxation in Corpse Pose or “Savasana.”